Georgy Porgy (song)

-"Georgy Porgy" (/ˈpɔːrdʒi/) is a song written by David Paich, included on American rock band Toto's self-titled debut album in 1978.
-It was released as a single in 1979 and charted on the Billboard Hot 100 (number 48) as well as on both the R&B (number 18) and Dance (number 80) charts.
+"Georgy Porgy" (/ˈpɔːrdʒi/) is a song by American rock band Toto.
+It was written by band member David Paich and included on their self-titled debut album in 1978.
+Released as the album's third single in 1979, the song reached number 11 on the New Zealand Singles Chart and number 48 on the US Billboard Hot 100.
+It also peaked at number 18 on Billboard's Hot R&B/Hip-Hop Songs chart.

+Background

 The lead vocals are performed by guitarist Steve Lukather.
-Cheryl Lynn provided the female backing vocal, singing an adaptation from the nursery rhyme "Georgie Porgie".
+Cheryl Lynn provided the female backing vocal, singing an adaptation from the nursery rhyme "Georgie Porgie."
+In a 1988 interview with Modern Drummer, Jeff Porcaro discussed developing the groove for "Georgy Porgy," saying: "It's imitating Paul Humphrey heavily; it's imitating Earl Palmer very heavily.
+When it comes to that groove, my biggest influences were Paul Humphrey, Ed Greene, Earl Palmer, and the godfather of that 16th-note groove, James Gadson.
+That "Georgy Porgy" groove I owe to them."

+Critical reception

 Cash Box said the song begins "with stout drumming and melodic piano playing, conga backing and excellent overlapping flute, guitar and vocal lines."
 Billboard called it "an easy flowing, catchy pop disk which contains some jazz and soul elements" and praised the piano and bass playing as well as the vocal line.
 Record World said that it "has a light jazzy feeling and clear punchy vocals" as well as powerful instrumentation.
 Classic Rock History critic Brian Kachejian rated it as Toto's 7th greatest song, saying that "The song’s incredible swing feel that was so captivating the first time we heard it, still remains an additive pleasure to listen to almost forty years later."

-The song is still performed on tour.
-It is adapted with improvisational solos on guitar and keyboards.

-In a 1988 interview with Modern Drummer, Jeff Porcaro discussed developing the groove for "Georgy Porgy":

-"...it's imitating Paul Humphrey heavily; it's imitating Earl Palmer very heavily.
-When it comes to that groove, my biggest influences were Paul Humphrey, Ed Greene, Earl Palmer, and the godfather of that 16th-note groove, James Gadson.
-That "Georgy Porgy" groove I owe to them."